Sanket3007/Pune-Food-Travel/README.md

 ### Responsive Website
+This is a mini project describing places to enjoy and explore different places around Pune.
-Nice design of a Pune website 🥗 .
-It contains a header, Home, Food, Tourist Places, Contact Us.
-It also has a fully developed light/dark mode 🌓 first for mobile then for desktop.
+It also has a fully developed light/dark mode 🌓.